BayraktarLab/cell2location/README.md

 We also provide an experimental numpyro translation of the model which has improved memory efficiency (allowing analysis of multiple Visium samples on Google Colab) and minor improvements in speed - https://github.com/vitkl/cell2location_numpyro.
 You can try it on Google Colab [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/vitkl/cell2location_numpyro/blob/main/docs/notebooks/cell2location_short_demo_colab.ipynb) - however note that both numpyro itself and cell2location_numpyro are in very active development.

+Cell2location package is implemented in a general way to support multiple related models - both for spatial mapping and estimating signatures of cell types (tutorials use default models - no need to change):
+1. `LocationModelLinearDependentWMultiExperiment` - main model for estimating cell abundance by decomposing spatial data into reference expression signatures of cell types.
+2. `LocationModelWTA` - same as in #1 but adapted to work with Nanostring WTA data
+3. Similified versions of model #1 that lack particular features of the full model, accessible from `cell2location.models.simplified`

+Models for estimating reference expression signatures of cell types from scRNA data:
+1. `RegressionGeneBackgroundCoverageTorch` - estimating expression signatures of cell types, accounting for variable sequencing depth between batches (e.g. 10X reaction) and additive background (contaminating RNA).
+2. `RegressionGeneBackgroundCoverageGeneTechnologyTorch` - similar to #1 but additionally accounts for multiplicative platform effect between scRNA technologies.

+Additionally we provide 2 models for downstream analysis of cell abundance estimates, accessible from `cell2location.models.downstream`:
+1. `CoLocatedGroupsSklearnNMF` - identifying groups of cell types with similar locations using NMF (wrapper around sklearn NMF).
+See tutorial #3 for usage.
+2. `ArchetypalAnalysis` - identifying smoothly varying and mutually exclusive tissue zones with Archetypa Analysis.

 ## Configure your own conda environment

 1. Installation of dependecies and configuring environment (Method 1 (preferred) and Method 2)